 Delicata squash may not be as high in vitamin A, but the skin is soft and perfectly edible which saves time in cooking prep.
 Delicata squash is oblong and yellow with green ridges and yellow-orange flesh.
 This squash makes a delicious addition to any dinner simply roasted with your favorite seasonings.
 Check out this basic Delicata roast recipe from Rachel Cooks.

 Hubbard squash flaunts a shell that can be dark green or blue-gray with sweet and mealy orange flesh.
-This winter squash is one of the largest in the pack, clocking in between 5 and 15lbs.
+This winter squash is one of the largest in the pack, clocking in between 5lbs. and 15lbs.
 Hubbard squash are best roasted and mashed.
 If too big to slice, take out some aggression on this seasonal veg by dropping it on the concrete outside, leaving you with more manageable pieces.
-Check out what All Recipes has to say about working with Hubbard squash clicking here.
+Check out what All Recipes have to say about working with Hubbard squash clicking here.